b-whitman/wiki-auto-deck/readme.md

 Multiple topic inputs.
 - E.g. "New York City + history," "New York City + geography"
 - This could boost relevance of returned pages.
+Clean Wikipedia extracts.
+- Examine what exactly TFIDFVectorizer is doing and remove confounding characters

 U: